Skip to Content

 • authPlugin last

-config.tsx is mostly Puck configuration.
+client.config.tsx is the Oberon client config for your Puck components.
 Keep Oberon docs brief and use Puck as the primary reference for overlapping API surface.

-Use the Puck docs for component fields, blocks, root configuration, and layout: https://puckeditor.com/docs
+Use the Puck docs for component fields, Puck components, root configuration, and layout: https://puckeditor.com/docs

 Oberon-specific divergences from Puck